-When a reading is believed to be erroneous, an immediate evaluation of the suspect reading is performed, and a second reading is collected.
+When a reading is believed to be erroneous, the suspect reading is evaluated, and a second reading is collected.
 If the second reading falls in line with the instrument trend, the first reading is discarded and the second reading is entered in the database.
 If the second reading and subsequent readings remain out of the instrument trend, the ground conditions in the vicinity of the instrument are assessed to determine the reason for the discrepancy.
 In addition, the reading frequency may be increased.
-This process to correct erroneous readings is documented and filed for future reference.
+This process to correct erroneous readings is documented, and the documentation is filed for future reference.